m3db/m3/docs/troubleshooting/index.md

 ## Nodes a crashing with memory allocation errors, but there's plenty of available memory

 Ensure you've set `vm.max_map_count` to something like 262,144 using sysctl.
 Find out more in the [Clustering the Hard Way](../how_to/cluster_hard_way.md#kernel) document.

+## What to do if my M3DB node is OOM’ing?

+1. Ensure that you are not co-locating coordinator, etcd or query nodes with your m3db nodes.
+Colocation or embedded mode is fine for a development environment, but highly not recommended in production.
+2. Check to make sure you are running adequate block sizes based on the retention of your namespace.
+See above.
+3. Ensure that you have 30-40% memory overhead in the normal running state.
+You want to ensure enough overhead to handle bursts of metrics, especially ones with new IDs as those will take more memory initially.
+4. Ensure that you do not have high cardinality metrics - a unique metric is defined by a unique combination of tags and values.
+If some metrics have UUIDs, timestamps or durations as the tag value, then the cardinality of your metrics will be extremely high and this will generally lead to OOMs.
+If you have high cardinality tag values, you should consider moving values into the